 - Heat 2 tablespoons olive oil over medium high heat in a large skillet.
 When the oil is hot, add the chicken breast pieces and sprinkle with 1 teaspoon of the Cajun seasoning mix.
 Cook, turning each piece of chicken so it cooks on both sides, until cooked through.
 Remove to a plate and set aside.

 - Add the additional tablespoon of olive oil to the skillet with the diced onion, bell peppers, and chopped garlic.
-Sauté veggies for about 3-4 minutes – until tender.
-If the bottom of the skillet gets too dark add a tablespoon or two of water to release the brown bits and reduce the heat a bit.
+Sauté veggies for 3-4 minutes – until tender.
+If the bottom of the skillet gets too dark, add a tablespoon or two of water to release the brown bits and reduce the heat slightly.

-- Add the 2 tablespoons of tomato paste and remaining Cajun seasoning.
+- Add the tomato paste and remaining Cajun seasoning.
 Cook for another minute, stirring frequently, until spices are aromatic and tomato paste has darkened slightly.
 Remove from the heat while you make the pasta sauce.

 - Return skillet to the stove top over medium low heat.
-Add cooked pasta, cooked chicken, and the cashew sauce.
+Add cooked pasta, cooked chicken, and the cashew cream sauce.
 Stir to combine and scrape up any brown bits from the bottom of the pan.
 Bring to a simmer.
 Allow to simmer for a minute or two, until sauce coats the pasta and chicken.
 As it simmers, add the reserved pasta water a bit at a time to thin the sauce until desired consistency is reached.
-If you need more liquid or if you didn’t reserve any pasta water, you can also use chicken broth or plain water.
-The more liquid you add the softer and creamier the sauce will be.
+If you need more liquid or if you didn’t reserve any pasta water you can also use broth or water.
+The more liquid you add, the softer and creamier the sauce will be.

-- Taste and season to taste with salt and pepper.
+- Season to taste with salt and pepper.
 Top with fresh parsley if desired and serve!

 Notes